static-frame/static-frame/doc/source/articles/upgrade.rst

 tau   1.777     NaN

-As StaticFrame manages immutable NumPy arrays, this vulnerability of "behind the back" mutation is never permitted, either from StaticFrame containers or from direct access to underlying arrays.
+As StaticFrame manages immutable NumPy arrays, there is no vulnerability of "behind the back" mutation: arrays cannot be mutated from StaticFrame containers or from direct access to underlying arrays.

 >>> f = sf.Frame.from_dict_records_items((('charm', {'symbol':'c', 'mass':1.3}), ('strange', {'symbol':'s', 'mass':0.1})))